egelja/caelus-cml/doc/source/Tutorial/sections/t-cavity-tutorial.rst

 *Boundary Conditions*

 Next we start with setting-up of the boundary conditions.
-Referring back to :num:`Fig. #tc-domain-tutorials`, the following are the boundary conditions that need to be specified:
+Referring back to :numref:`tc-domain-tutorials`, the following are the boundary conditions that need to be specified:

 * Moving wall
     - Velocity: Fixed uniform velocity :math:`u = 2.0~m/s` in :math:`x` direction